jamwine/Web-Scraping/AZLyrics/README.md

 ## Steps to begin

-Ensure that you're in the correct directory path before running any spiders, this can be checked using `pwd` command: `.../Web-ScrapingAZLyrics`.
+Ensure that you're in the correct directory path, this can be checked using `pwd` command: `.../Web-ScrapingAZLyrics`.
 The `ls` command should return this:

 ```bash